The guitar is a fretted instrument.

 Most guitars have frets, because they make it much easier to accurately play chords.
 Without frets, it would be difficult to properly place each finger, but with the frets, you only have to place them behind the fret, so that the string makes contact with it.

-The actual number of frets does differ, but it is generally 22 on a good electric guitar and 19 on a classical guitar, both of which are enough for most people.
+The actual number of frets on a guitar does differ, but it is generally 22 on a good electric guitar and 19 on a classical guitar, both of which are enough for most people.
 If you want to shred, you’ll probably want a guitar with 24 frets, like many of the top metal guitars.